Structures of G(2) type and nonintegrable distributions in characteristic p: Interpretations

-Consider the Tanaka-Shchepochkina prolong $(\fg_-, \fg_0)_*$.
+Consider the Cartan-Tanaka-Shchepochkina prolong $\fby(7;\un):=(\fg_-, \fg_0)_{*,\un}$.
 As $\fg_0$-module, $\fg_1$ is a direct sum of two submodules, $\fg'_1$ and $\fg''_1$ with lowest weights $(0,0, 1)$ and $(-1, 1,1)$, respectively.
 As algebra, $\fg_1$ generates 224-dimensional algebra $\fg_+$ of height 14 and relations up to degree 6 (for comparison: the defining relations of $\fg_+$ for simple vectorial Lie algebras are of degree 2 (and 3 for the Hamiltonian series), cf. \cite{GLP}).
-Observe that even so ugly and seemingly impossible to use relations are sometimes useful since they are explicit.
+Observe that even so ugly and seemingly impossible to use relations are sometimes useful since they are explicit. \DL{Where are these relations?!}